khashayarmobarez/server-side/README.md

 getStaticPaths:
 the `getStaticPaths` is used for setting the quantity of pages that needs to render in build for ssg pages, for exp when the path has and id

+Fallback:

 ### 2-ssr:

 server side rendering

+## an important point about next:

+next will fetch the pages connected to Link tags when user hovers on them